A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Discussion

 \subsection{Quality of the estimates with synthetic and physical datasets}

-In Section 4.1 the results with a synthetic dataset were presented.
+In Section~\ref{sec:synth-disp} the results with a synthetic dataset were presented.
 This example is viewed as an idealized setting where there is little discrepancy between the process for generation of the data and the forward model.
-The results showed that the reconstructions were adequate even in the presence of large errors, the posterior mean $\mb{a}_{\text{PM}}$ of the phase (Figure \ref{fig:artificial-CM-std-reconstruction}(b)) was very close to the actual value of the aberrations (the average point-wise error of the phase estimate was 4.5 degrees which amounts to $15\%$ relative error).
+The reconstructions were adequate even in the presence of large errors, the posterior mean $\mb{a}_{\text{PM}}$ of the phase (Figure \ref{fig:artificial-CM-std-reconstruction}(b)) was close to the actual value of the aberrations (the average pointwise error of the phase estimate was 4.5 degrees amounting to $15\%$ relative error).
 Furthermore, the estimated standard deviation appeared to be a good estimate of the expected errors in the reconstruction.
 However, in the case of the attenuation, the posterior mean $\mb{a}_{\text{PM}}$ was not as accurate as the phase shift even in this idealized setting (compare Figure \ref{fig:artificial-CM-std-reconstruction}(a) and (b)) .
 This was due to the fact that the displacement data was not sensitive to relatively small changes in the attenuation.

-A more severe case of the issue with the estimation of the attenuation was shown with the experimental dataset with MR-ARFI displacement maps.
-In this case, the discrepancy between the model and the physical data as well as the normalizing step of the phase stepping technique of \cite{herbert-energy, larrat} made it impossible to estimate the attenuation.
-Consequently, the resulting posterior distribution $\pi_{\text{post}}$ on the attenuation (Figure \ref{fig:CM-std-reconstruction-experimental}(b)) was essentially the prior with a different variance.
-Nonetheless, estimation of the attenuation from experimental data remains a challenge within our framework.
-However, this is not a significant drawback as the attenuations have a minor effect on the focusing of the beam compared with the phase shift.

-It should be noted that estimating the free-field matrix and the calibration step can both be done at a different time before performing experimenting with the presence of an aberrator.
-Then, the processing time for the $160$ sonication patterns of the calibration dataset are not a major restriction during a real {\it in vivo} experiment or future clinic treatment.
-The primary objective is to reduce the size of the reconstruction dataset as much as possible.
+In Section~\ref{sec:results} we used the expected improvement $EI$ and expected recovery $ER$ functionals as a measure of the quality of reconstructions.
+Recall that $EI$ is a measure of improvement in power efficiency while $ER$ is a measure of improvement in required dosage.
+In the synthetic and physical tests we recovered 3 to 5\% of the total intensity after refocusing.
+This was partly due to the fact that we used a weak aberrator that reduced the beam intensity by $7\%$, so that the beam was already at $93\%$ intensity without any focusing.
+Of course this makes our aberrator harder to estimate as compared to a stronger aberrator.
+However, even in this setting, a $3$ to $5\%$ improvement in beam intensity results in a similar gain in power efficiency but has a more significant impact in dosage efficiency due to the fact that tissue damage grows exponentially \cite{sapareto1984thermal} as intensity (and in turn temperature) increases at the focal point.